sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 Formulation for Generalized Alignment:

-* **1. Feature Representations:** Let $M_i$ represent the embeddings for each modality $𝑖$, where $M_i$ could be the image, text, or audio features.
+* **1. Feature Representations:** Let $M_i$ represent the embeddings for each modality $i$, where $M_i$ could be the image, text, or audio features.
 The model aims to align all modality embeddings $M_i$ into a common shared space $F$ based on their knowledge base features:

 $$
 M_i = \text{FeatureExtractor}_i(M_i)
 $$

-* **2. Knowledge Base Representation:** The knowledge base $𝐾$ represents a shared space that captures the common semantic features of all modalities:
+* **2. Knowledge Base Representation:** The knowledge base $K$ represents a shared space that captures the common semantic features of all modalities:

 $$
 K = \text{KnowledgeBase}(F)
 $$

-* **3. Alignment Objective:** The learning objective is to map each modality embedding to the knowledge base space $𝐾$ while maintaining their relationships:
+* **3. Alignment Objective:** The learning objective is to map each modality embedding to the knowledge base space $K$ while maintaining their relationships:

 $$
 L_{\text{align}} = - log \frac{\text{exp}(\text{sim}(M_i, K_i) / τ)}{\sum_{j=1}^{N} \text{exp}(\text{sim}(M_i, K_j) / τ)}